ml-score/ollama/README.md

 # Ollama / Llama3
-Work with (local) Ollama and Llama large language models
+Work with (local) Ollama and Llama large language models - but also other models supported by Ollama like Mistral or Phi (https://ollama.com/library)

 ---

-**Chat with local Llama 3 Model via Ollama in KNIME Analytics Platform — Also extract Logs into structured JSON Files**
+### Chat with local Llama 3 Model via Ollama in KNIME Analytics Platform
+##### Also extract Logs into structured JSON Files

 https://medium.com/p/aca61e4a690a